 How New York Screws Roosevelt Island: Questionable Goals

 Municipalities like Roosevelt Island always benefit from State money.
 Whether it’s for the obvious, like police protection, or less obvious, development funds, Albany gives back much of what it takes in.

-It’s standard political practice, but only on Roosevelt Island are they dubbed “subsidies.”
-That is, supported operating expenses, quality of life issues, and no matter how much Roosevelt Islanders put in, RIOC brags that it gets nothing back.
+It’s standard political practice, but only on Roosevelt Island are the moneys streaming dubbed “subsidies.”
+That is, support for operating expenses, quality of life issues, and no matter how much Roosevelt Islanders put in, RIOC brags that it gets nothing back.

-You might think that RIOC, a state agency, gets state money for going about its daily business is a logical expectation.
+Assuming that RIOC gets state money for going about its daily business is a logical expectation.
 But it doesn’t, not a dime.
-Worse yet, Governor Hochul, like Cuomo, runs the place, hiring, firing and controlling spending… without contributing a dime.
+Worse yet, Governor Hochul, like Cuomo, runs the place, hiring, firing and controlling spending… without consent of any kind from the community.

 When New York struck a deal with the city for developing the new community of Roosevelt Island, in 1968, the goals were ambitious.
 Developing a small town is something like nation building in miniature.
 Lots of money invested for an abstract plan.

-How that worked out is for another time, but the state knew it must invest.
-And did.
+How that worked out is for another time, but from Day One, the state knew it must invest.
+And it did.
 But about a quarter of the way through a hundred year gig, under the first Governor Cuomo, they began pulling out.

 Although the state budget swelled and taxes leaped to highest in the nation, Albany decided it couldn’t afford Roosevelt Island anymore.
-The community must become self-sufficient, and since then, New York screws the community, making certain it is.
+The community must become self-sufficient, and since then, New York has ripped off the community, making certain it is.